kitsudaiki/OpenHanami/docs/frontend/cli_sdk_docu.md

-# SDK-library
+# CLI-SDK-Docu

-The SDK-library privides functions to interact with the API of the backend.
-At the moment 2 versions are provided:
+The CLI and the SDK-library provides functions to interact with the API of the backend.

-- `Python`
-- (`Go`)
-- (`Javascript`)

 !!! info

-    This documentation is not automatically generated from the source-code.
-So if you find outdated or broken function in this documentation, then please create an issue on github or fix this by yourself and create a pull-request.
+    If you find any mistakes or mismatches in this documentation, then please create an issue on github, or fix it by yourself and create a pull request on github.

-## Installation
+## Installation / Compile

+=== "CLI"

+    ```bash
+    # go into the cli-source-directory
+    cd src/cli/hanamictl/

+    # build protobuf-messages
+    pushd ../sdk/go/hanami_sdk
+    protoc --go_out=. --proto_path ../../../libraries/hanami_messages/protobuffers hanami_messages.proto3
+    popd

+    # build cli-tool
+    go build .
+    ```

-=== "Python"
+=== "Python-SDK"

     ```bash
     # clone repository